-- Completion of due diligence questionnaires by originators - Preliminary analysis of each transaction by the origination team origination team reviews fit with Fasanara's investment strategy and ESG Policy.
+- Completion of Fasanara's due diligence questionnaire by originators - Preliminary analysis of each transaction by the origination team origination team reviews fit with Fasanara's ESG Policy and investment strategy more widely

 2. Due diligence

 - Full review of all due diligence materials (including ESG data) by credit risk team - Preliminary discussion with legal team on the suitable structure and potential terms and conditions of the transaction.